CleverCloud/doc.clever-cloud.com/commons/clever-cloud-overview/scaling.md

 the size of the 2 scalers already launched.

 If the 2 initials scalers are at their maximum size, Clever Cloud will launch new scalers with the maximum size of scalers.
-This is how it'll be done :
+This is how it'll be done:

 2-S => 2-M => 2-L => 3-L => 4-L.